dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 will previously deleted nodes be occluded, or potentially show up in list results?
 Should be reviewed (by a non-author of this document) before accepted as a Draft.

-Can the deletion process (currently leaving "tombstone" entries in the `trie` forever) be improved, such that these entries don't need to be iterated over? mafintosh mentioned this might be in the works.
-Does this DEP need to "leave room" for those changes, or should we call out the potential for future change?
-Probably not, should only describe existing solutions.
-This can be resolved after Draft.

 There are implied "reasonable" limits on the size (in bytes) of both keys and values, but they are not formally specified.
 Protobuf messages have a hard